KeenCustomerSuccess/keen-csv.rb/README.md

 ### Usage

 Perform a Keen query as documented in the [official Keen gem](https://github.com/keenlabs/keen-gem), but include an additional `:csv` property in the query hash.
-The value can either be `true` or an _options_ hash"
+The value can either be `true` or an _options_ hash

 ```ruby
   require('keen')